, Cast of Laocoön and his Sons (Roman version of a lost Greek original)

 This is a plaster cast of the group Laocoön and his Sons by Hagesandrus, Polidorus and Athenodorus of Rhodes from around the 1st century BC to the early 1st century AD, itself a copy of an earlier sculpture.
 It was found at the Esquiline Hill in Rome in 1506.
 The attribution originated with the ancient Roman author Pliny the Elder, who recorded the sculpture as being in the palace of Titus and described it as 'of all paintings and sculptures, the most worthy of admiration'.

 Soon after its discovery Pope Julius II installed the sculpture at the Villa Belvedere along with the rest of his collection of Roman sculpture, which also included the Apollo Belvedere and the Belvedere Torso.
-In the 16th century Laocoön and His Sons was regarded even more highly that the Apollo Belvedere, and a full-size marble copy was made in 1523 as a present for François 1st of France (now in the Uffizi Gallery, Florence).
+In the 16th century Laocoön and His Sons was regarded even more highly than the Apollo Belvedere, and a full-size marble copy was made in 1523 as a present for François 1st of France (now in the Uffizi Gallery, Florence).

 During the Napoleonic Wars the original sculpture was ceded by Pope Pius VI to the French in 1797 under the Treaty of Tolentino, and was sent to Paris, arriving in 1798 as part of a triumphal procession.
 It was displayed in the Musée Central des Arts from 1800 before returning to Rome in 1816 following the final defeat of Napoleon’s army.
 The Royal Academy cast, one of a group given to the RA by the Prince Regent in 1816, was probably made while the statue was in Paris.
 The RA previously possessed another cast, shown in Henry Singleton’s 1795 painting The Royal Academicians in General Assembly, but that was undoubtedly superseded by the cast from the Prince Regent, which was of an unusually high quality.